MIPS architecture: MIPS V

 MIPS V added a new data type, the Paired Single (PS), which consisted of two single-precision (32-bit) floating-point numbers stored in the existing 64-bit floating-point registers.
 Variants of existing floating-point instructions for arithmetic, compare and conditional move were added to operate on this data type in a SIMD fashion.
 New instructions were added for loading, rearranging and converting PS data.
 It was the first instruction set to exploit floating-point SIMD with existing resources.

 MIPS32/MIPS64

 The first release of MIPS32, based on MIPS II, added conditional moves, prefetch instructions, and other features from the R4000 and R5000 families of 64-bit processors.
 The first release of MIPS64 adds a MIPS32 mode to run 32-bit code.
 The MUL and MADD (multiply-add) instructions, previously available in some implementations, were added to the MIPS32 and MIPS64 specifications, as were cache control instructions.
+For the purpose of cache control, both SYNC and SYNCI instructions were prepared.

 MIPS32/MIPS64 Release 6 in 2014 added the following: